canonical/launchpad-manual/how-to/triage-bugs.rst

 We are currently reviewing previously-triaged bugs.
 Prior to 2020, the Critical and High queues grew significantly, and many bugs that were marked as such due to their urgency are less urgent when assessed today.
-By significantly pruning these lists we can ensure that we're focussing our time and energy on the most important priorities.
+By significantly pruning these lists we can ensure that we're focusing our time and energy on the most important priorities.

 For a full understanding of why we triage bugs and how we came to